Media coverage of Hurricane Katrina: Media involvement

 The news media, both traditional and Internet, also played a role in helping families locate missing loved ones.
 Many family members, unable to contact local authorities in the affected areas, discovered the fate of a loved one via an online photo or television video clip.
 In one instance, a family in Clearwater, Florida discovered their mother was still alive in Bay St. Louis, Mississippi after seeing a photo of her on TampaBayStart.com, a regional news site.

-The storm also brought a dramatic rise in the role of Internet sites—especially blogging and community journalism.
-One example was the effort of NOLA.com, the web affiliate of New Orleans' Times-Picayune, which was awarded the Breaking News Pulitzer Prize, and shared the Public Service Pulitzer with the Biloxi-based Sun Herald.
+The storm also brought a dramatic rise in the role of internet sites—especially blogging and community journalism.
+One example was the effort of NOLA.com, the web affiliate of New Orleans' The Times-Picayune, which was awarded the Breaking News Pulitzer Prize, and shared the Public Service Pulitzer with the Biloxi-based Sun Herald.
 The newspaper's coverage was carried for days only on NOLA's blogs, as the newspaper lost its presses and evacuated its building as water rose around it on August 30.
 The site became an international focal point for news by local media, and also became a vital link for rescue operations and later for reuniting scattered residents, as it accepted and posted thousands of individual pleas for rescue on its blogs and forums.
 NOLA was monitored constantly by an array of rescue teams—from individuals to the Coast Guard—which used information in rescue efforts.
 Much of this information was relayed from trapped victims via the SMS functions of their cell phones, to friends and relatives outside the area, who then relayed the information back to NOLA.com.
 The aggregation of community journalism, user photos and the use of the internet site as a collaborative response to the storm attracted international attention, and was called a watershed moment in journalism.
 In the wake of these online-only efforts, the Pulitzer Committee for the first time opened all its categories to online entries.

+In September 2022, the Associated Press issued a style guide change to Katrina stating that reporters when writing about the storm in New Orleans should note that “…levee failures played a major role in the devastation in New Orleans.
+In some stories, that can be as simple as including a phrase about Hurricane Katrina’s catastrophic levee failures and flooding….”